genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 |             |                                       |
 +-------------+---------------------------------------+
 ```
-Component 1 has a close button.
-Component 1
-takes up 25% of the initial width.
+Component 1 has a Close button.
+Component 1 takes up 25% of the initial width.
 Components 2,3,4 take up a third of the _remaining_ width between them
 (default behaviour) and 5 and 6 are tabbed.

-### `repeat` Directive
+### `repeat` directive

 You can use [FAST template directives](https://www.fast.design/docs/fast-element/using-directives) such as `repeat`